-This introductory clerkship involves basic concepts and development of patient care skills for pharmacy practice, exposure to the role of the pharmacist in patient care settings, development of leadership skills for pharmacy practice, effective patient education and presentation skills, care of patients in pharmacy drug distribution and control systems, and ethical practices of pharmacists.
-Discussions, observation, and patient care experiences longitudinally throughout both Fall and Spring semesters in the first professionl year.
+This introductory experiential course provides foundational concepts and skills required in the provision of quality patient care.
+Students will learn about the pharmacist patient care process, the role of a pharmacist in a diversity of practice settings; prepare for health fairs and projects aimed at serving the local community; learn about principles of professional and ethical pharmacy practices; participate in face to face interviews; be introduced to the core competencies of interprofessional education and practice; and participate in reflection activities as part of the continuing professional development process.
+Discussions, observation, and patient care experiences will occur longitudinally during the Fall and Spring semesters of the first professional year.
 Credit will be awarded in the SPRING semester.

 Requirements: Texas State Board of Pharmacy Intern-Trainee Licensure.
 Syllabus available.

 Levels: Pharmacy-Doctoral, First year